CGI-LAB/Taiwan_Bot_Tournament_2048/README.md

 	</tr>
 </table>

 In the above table, we show the performance of ours as well as some top ranked 2048 programs.
-The first column is for CGI-2048, the version in the Taiwan 2048-Bot Tournament, while the second for the program kcwu, which won the first place in  the Taiwan 2048-Bot Tournament.
-The third is for the one by xificurk, which was the best 2048 AI program in the world (to our knowledge) at https://github.com/nneonneo/2048-ai/pull/27.
-The fourth is for our newly improved program based on [2].
-The code and trained data will be leased later.
-The fourth outperforms the third in most indicators slightly.
-More importantly, its speed is about 300 times faster than the third.
+The second column is for CGI-2048, the version in the Taiwan 2048-Bot Tournament, while the third for the program kcwu, which won the first place in  the Taiwan 2048-Bot Tournament.
+The fourth is for the one by xificurk, which was the best 2048 AI program in the world (to our knowledge) at https://github.com/nneonneo/2048-ai/pull/27.
+The fifth is for our latest improved program based on [2], whose code and trained data will be released later.
+The fifth outperforms the fourth in most indicators slightly.
+More importantly, its speed is about 300 times faster.